yan-duarte/yan-duarte.github.io/_posts/2016-12-05-DAC-Assignment3.md

 #### **Descriptive Statistics**
 [Table 1](#table1) shows descriptive statistics for the quantitative data analytic variables.
+The average of the response variable, tuberculosis treatment success rate, was 78.29%, with a minimum success rate of 0% and a maximum of 100%.

 <center><a name="table1">Table 1.</a> Descriptive Statistic for Data Analytic Variables.</center>

 | Analysis Variable             |   N   |   Mean   |   Std Dev   |   Minimun   |   Maximum   |
 |:------------------------------|------:|---------:|------------:|------------:|------------:|